GCCCA

 Family Literacy allows parents and children an opportunity to go to school together.
 Adults work on literacy skills and participate in programs such as Parent Education and Parent-Child Time while their children experience an Early Childhood setting.

-- Adult Education: Adults work on a high school diploma, GED or ESL.
+• Adult Education: Adults work on a high school diploma, GED or ELA.

 *Program at East Garden Village Campus